Hero Image

 • Sufficient funds for the first year at Southern Adventist University

-Since international students enrolling in programs offered completely online do not travel to the United States, they are not required to obtain Form I-20 or F-1 Student Visa, and Declaration of Finances.
-Degrees completely online are:
+International students in fully online programs do not travel to the U.S. and are not required to submit financial documentation or obtain a Form I-20 or F-1 visa.
+Fully online degrees available to students abroad include:

 Programs Not Available to International Students